 What are the rules for soccer cleats?

-One of the universal rules for soccer cleats is there cannot be a stud at the front of the cleat.
+One of the universal rules for soccer cleats is that there cannot be a stud at the front of the cleat.
 This includes professional soccer.
-It is down to the referee to decide whether or not a cleat is legal to play.
+It is down to the referee to decide whether a cleat is legal to play with.
 There are typically 6-12 studs surrounding the outside frame of the sole.

 What are studs made of?

-Since the most demand for soccer cleats is youth soccer, the most common studs are made of plastic and rubber.
-The other stud type is made of metal, used chiefly in professional soccer for slippery and soft surfaces.
+Since the majority of demand for soccer cleats is for youth soccer, the most common studs are made of plastic and rubber.
+The other stud type is made of metal and is used chiefly in professional soccer on slippery, soft surfaces.

 Are cleats metal?